-Alliteration is a commonly used style of figurative language that most people don’t even realize they are using!
-The word “Alliteration” comes from the Latin word “Latira” which means “letters of the alphabet.”
-This may be because alliteration deals directly with the letters that comprise a phrase and the sounds the words make instead of the words themselves.
-It is characterized by a number of words, typically three or more, that have the same first consonant sound fall within the same sentence or phrase.
+Alliteration is a commonly used style of figurative language that most people don’t even realize they are using.
+The word “alliteration” comes from the Latin word latira, which means “letters of the alphabet.”
+This may be because alliteration deals directly with the letters that comprise a phrase, and the sounds the words make, instead of the words themselves.
+It is characterized by a number of words, typically three or more, that have the same first consonant sound within the same sentence or phrase.

 “Peter Piper Picked a Peck of Pickled Peppers.”

-This sentence is alliterative because the “P” sound occurs repeatedly in six words.
+This sentence is alliterative because the “p” sound occurs repeatedly at the beginning of six words.
 That sound, while making the sentence difficult to say, also creates a puckering effect on the reader’s mouth, much like one would have after eating pickles.

 List of Alliteration Examples in Lyrics